 2025 Women Employed Illinois Legislative Agenda

 Women Employed is striving to advance the following priorities in 2025.
-These priorities will ensure that women—especially women in low-paid jobs and Black and Latina/x women—can build their economic power.
-Whether we lead, stand with our partners in coalition, or support efforts we know will improve the lives of women, workers, and families, we are making our voices heard.
+These priorities will ensure that women—especially women in low-paid jobs and Black and Latina/x women—can build their income and wealth.
+Whether we lead, stand with our partners in coalition, or endorse efforts we know will improve the lives of women, workers, and families, we are making our voices heard.

-Adequate and Equitable Funding Formula for Public Universities (SB 13)
+Establishing an Adequate and Equitable Funding Formula for Public Universities

 For too long, funding for Illinois’ public universities has been based on political influence and not the needs of Illinois students.
 However, after more than two years of work, the Commission on Equitable Public University Funding has conceived a new approach that ensures public universities and the students they serve have adequate, equitable, and stable funding that prioritizes the students and institutions most in need.
 Furthermore, the recommended formula will ensure our funding system is transparent and that universities are accountable to Illinois for meeting state goals.
 It’s past time for a new approach.